aglowinthefield/mo2-fomod-plus/README.md

 Since this is a WIP and barely in alpha stages, expect some bugs as things progress.
 Some of my plans, roughly ordered, include:

-- [ ] Better UI for image viewing, to match existing.
 - [ ] Searchable installation notes (manual input and automatic)
 - [ ] Selecting previously selected manual options where possible.
 - [ ] Introduce new optional features to the FOMOD XML schema to allow more fun~.